-- which comprises entirely of converted self contained flats and the standard of conversion does not meet, at a minimum, that required by the 1991 Building Regulation and more than one third of the flats are occupied under short tenancies.
+- Houses converted into self contained flats where they do not meet the requirements of the 1991 Building Regulations, and at least one third of the flats are occupied under shorthold tenancies.

 We are proposing to withdraw permitted development rights for small HMOs in urban areas of Bedford and Kempston.
 A consultation was carried out between November 2019 and January 2020.